CLINICAL INTERVIEW:

 Case formulation:

-[Detail a case formulation as a paragraph] [Client presents with (problem), which appears to be precipitated by (precipitating factors).
-Factors that seem to have predisposed the client to the (problem) include (predisposing factors).
-The current problem is maintained by (perpetuating factors).
-However, the protective and positive factors include (Protective factors)].
+Client presents with severe anxiety and panic attacks, which appear to be precipitated by increased workload and job-related stress.
+Factors that seem to have predisposed the client to the anxiety include a family history of depression and a high-stress job.
+The current problem is maintained by avoidance of social situations and lack of physical activity.
+However, the protective and positive factors include a supportive spouse and motivation to seek help.